taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- States
 		- Idle (if a platform comes up to meet us, but no movement)
 		- Move (if a platform comes up to meet us, and we have movement)
-		- Jump (if a platform comes up to meet us, and jump buffer timer has time left)
 		- Fall (if y velocity > 0)
 		- Rope (if we are near rope and want to go up or down)
 		- Wall hang (if we are near wall and input into it and our y velocity is exactly 0)